wqking/metapp/doc/metarepo.md

 MetaItem & registerAccessible(const std::string & name, const Variant & field);
 ```

-Register an accessible (global variable).
+Register an accessible.
 The parameter `name` is the accessible name.
 The accessible can be got from the MetaRepo by the name later.
-If a accessible with the same name has already registered, `registerAccessible` doesn't register the new accessible and returns the previous registered field.
+If a accessible with the same name has already registered, `registerAccessible` doesn't register the new accessible
+and returns the previous registered field.
 The parameter `accessible` is a Variant of MetaType that implements meta interface `MetaAccessible`.
 The returned `MetaItem` can be used to add annotations to the meta data.